Times Interest Earned Ratio

 Times Interest Earned Ratio Formula

-The times importance earned ratio is an gauge of a corporation’s strength to meet the interest restitutions on its debt.
-The times interest earned ratio is calculated as follows: the corporation’s income before interest investment and income tax investment divided by its importance expense.
+The time importance earned ratio is a gauge of a corporation’s strength to meet the interest restitutions on its debt.
+The time’s interest earned ratio is calculated as follows: the corporation’s income before interest investment and income tax investment divided by its importance expense.

 Thus, this ratio could be considered a richness ratio.
-The larger the times interest earned proportion, the more likely that the company can make its interest restitutions.
-The times interest earned ratio is also referred to as the importance coverage ratio.
+The larger the time’s interest earned proportion, the more likely that the company can make its interest restitutions.
+The time’s interest earned ratio is also referred to as the import coverage ratio.

 Example of Times Interest Earned Ratio